off-by-some/contrakit/docs/paper/axioms/axioms.md

 ```
 This requires that FI be closed under products: for any $Q_A \in \mathrm{FI}_A$ and $Q_B \in \mathrm{FI}*B$, we have $Q_A \otimes Q_B \in \mathrm{FI}*{A \sqcup B}$.

-**This is why contradictions obey patterns—they aren’t noise.** Independent disagreements compound in a predictable way: if Nancy and Dylan clash about both the coin’s political message and its artistic style, the total cost reflects both tensions.
+**This is why contradictions obey patterns—they aren't noise.** Independent disagreements compound in a predictable way—if Nancy and Dylan clash about both the coin's political message and its artistic style, the total cost reflects both tensions.

-This axiom guarantees that $K$ scales coherently.
-A disagreement about topic $A$ and a disagreement about topic $B$ together cost more than either alone.
+This axiom guarantees that $K$ scales coherently—a disagreement about topic $A$ and a disagreement about topic $B$ together cost more than either alone.

 **Without A5**, additivity would fail (App.
 B.3.7).
 A clash over pizza toppings might erase a clash over politics, as though disagreement in one domain could dissolve disagreement in another.

 Any operation that allowed such cancellations would reduce contradiction to noise—negotiable bookkeeping rather than a faithful measure of perspectival tension.

+We have now established the complete framework.

 ------